 Our pay ratios

-- The ethnicity pay gap is 23.5% compared to 15.4% in 2023; this means that the mean salary of people who are part of the global majority is 23.5% less than those who identify as white.
+- The ethnicity pay gap is 23.5%.
+This is the same as in 2024.
+It means that for every £1 a white employee earns, an employee from the Global Majority earns 76.5p.
 This can be accounted for by the higher proportion of white staff at a senior level.
 We are working hard to close this gap.

 - The Living Wage ratio compares the wages of our lowest paid staff to the national living wage as set by the Living Wage Foundation.
-In London our ratio is now 1.32, compared with 1.34 in 2023.
-Outside London our ratio is 1.28 compared to 1.65 in 2022.
-This is because new staff have joined outside London.
-However it shows our lowest paid staff are still paid more than the national living wage.
+In London our ratio is now 1.29, and outside London our ratio is 1.57.
+This means our lowest paid staff are paid more than the national living wage.

 We are continuing our work to close these gaps by: